 When embarking on the manufacturing journey post PCB design, you may be one of the skilled few who have taken on the challenge of incorporating vias throughout your design.
 Although you will soon be reaping the benefits of adding this technology into your board’s layout, there are inevitably going to be a handful of hurdles you must jump through prior, however, such is life.

 Aspect ratios play a crucial role in the manufacturing process of PCB aspect ratios and should not be taken lightly.
 If neglected, they can leave you with a tattered circuit board barely able to form proper connection points for your via plating, or even elecronic component placement.

 Foundations: Vias Before Aspect Ratios for PCBs

 Before diving into aspect ratios, let’s take a step back and re-review what PCB vias and annular rings are and why they play important roles in your design.

 Vias are holes that are drilled through the traces of Printed Circuit Board layers with the sole purpose of connecting to another trace on another layer.
 They are often present in HDI multi-layered PCBs which require each layer to be connected in one way or another.
 There are a few variations that come in the form of blind, buried, and through-hole vias.

-Blind Vias: They connect an outer layer of the PCB to an internal layer of the PCB but do not go any further.
+Blind Vias: They connect an outer layer of the Printed Circuit Board to an internal layer of the Circuit but do not go any further.
 So if we have a four-layered Printed Circuit Board, the first two layers will have holes drilled through the traces, but not the third or fourth.